shiuandai/Hometown-Homepage/README.md

 </div>
 ```

-⚠️ *Use the "container" to define which tags should be contained inside, they perform "active" when using the **flex-box**, it is a crucial method to foster the web strcture building.*
+⚠️ *Use the "container" to define which tags should be contained inside, they perform "active" when using the **flex-box**, it is a crucial method to foster the web structure building.*

 **[⬆ back to top](#table-of-contents)**